BlackDex/yubico-rs/README.md

 ```

 ## Changelog

+    - 0.13.0 (2025-04-23):
+      * Upgrade to `tokio` 1.44, `rand` 0.9
+      * Renamed to yubico_ng and published crate
+      * Made edition 2024 compatible
+      * Added several clippy/rust lints and fixed those
+      * Fixed a panic if the `YK_API_HOST` was invalid
+      * Use only the main api server, the others are deprecated
+      * Run cargo fmt
+      * Updated GHA to use hashes and run/fix zizmor

     - 0.12.0: Upgrade to `tokio` 1.37, `reqwest` 0.12, `base64` 0.22, clippy fixes.
     - 0.10.0: Upgrade to `tokio` 1.1 and `reqwest` 0.11